ThomasQuinnKelly/bip-reference-person/docs/referenceperson-perftest.md

 Created a test plan in JMeter with Reference Person Service endpoints which can be configured individually.
 This document provides the details of the lists that are included in the test plan.
 Also, provides the detail of report that are generated after the test execution.

-The Reference Person Service performance test uses JMeter Maven plugin for executing the JMeter test.
+The Reference Person Service performance test uses JMeter Maven plugin for executing the JMeter test [Reference Person Test Plan](/bip-reference-perftest/src/test/jmeter/ReferencePersonServicePerformanceTestPlan.jmx)

-Location for the test plan (ocp-reference-spring-boot/bip-reference-perftest/src/test/jmeter/ReferencePersonServicePerformanceTestPlan.jmx)

 Pom.xml has all the dependencies and user properties [Reference Person POM](/bip-reference-perftest/pom.xml)